 A reader wrote in to have a snake identified – and he sent an awesome photo that I wanted to share.
 The snake is a very common tree snake, called a Golden Tree Snake.
 They are excellent climbers and you’ll see them on palm trees, and in the ceilings of houses and bungalows – often.
 They have a strange skill.
 When they jump from a high tree – they can glide horizontally through the air – and land unharmed.
 They are sometimes called a “Flying Snake”.

 These snakes are common, but, uncommonly fast.
-They are super-fast, whether on the ground in brush, or climbing something.
+They are super-fast, whether on the ground in the bush or climbing something.
 They are excellent climbers and you won’t believe how fast they can climb.

 Anyway – here is some information about this snake submitted by the copyright owner of this image – Kim Briers.